"Goodbye Portalegre, goodbye Lisbon, goodbye Portugal, goodbye Erasmus, goodbye Erasmus friends, goodbye experience of a lifetime!

-The Polytechnics Institute of Portalegre (IPP) is a higher education institution that includes four Schools, involved in teaching, training, research and other activities in their respective scientific, pedagogic, technical and artistic scope.
+The Polytechnic Institute of Portalegre (IPP) is a higher education institution that includes four Schools, involved in teaching, training, research and other activities in their respective scientific, pedagogic, technical and artistic scope.
 It offers short cycle, first cycle, and second cycle programmes, as well as post-graduation and continuous training programmes in the areas of education, culture, media, tourism, social work, business and administration, engineering, design, graphic arts, agriculture, horse studies, veterinary nursing, nursing, dental hygiene.

 IPP has about 2,500 students and 250 staff.